Neurrone/beets-audible/readme.md

      goodreads_apikey: [APIKEYHERE] #optional
 ```

+If you want this date used as the release date for the audiobook, you must set [original_date](https://beets.readthedocs.io/en/stable/reference/config.html#original-date) to yes in your beets config

 ### Importing Non-Audible Content

 The plugin looks for a file called `metadata.yml` in each book's folder during import.
 If this file is present, it exclusively uses the info in it for tagging and skips the Audible lookup.